How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 If you want to scale cheaply, a lean mindset may be your safest starting point.

-Instead of adding bodies, you design a system that allows a small team to work efficiently.
+Instead of adding bodies, you should try to design a system that allows a small team to work efficiently.

 A modular architecture helps here.